Te-k/harpoon/README.md

 screenshot          Takes a screenshot of a webpage
 ```

 To configure harpoon, run `harpoon config` and fil needed API keys.
 Then run `harpoon config -u` to download needed files.
-Check what plugins are configured with arpoon config -c`.
+Check what plugins are configured with `harpoon config -c`.

 ## Access Keys